purescript-contrib/purescript-argonaut-core/README.md

 returns a value of the same type `a`.

 A use of `foldJson` is very similar to a `case ... of` expression, as it allows you to handle each of the six possibilities for the `Json` value you passed in.
 Thinking of it this way, each of the six function arguments is like one of the case alternatives.

+The function that takes `Unit` as an argument is for matching `null` values.
+As there is only one possible `null` value, we use the PureScript `Unit` type, as correspondingly there is only one possible `Unit` value.

 Just like in a `case ... of` expression, the final value that the whole expression evaluates to comes from evaluating exactly one of the 'alternatives' (functions) that you pass in.
 In fact, you can tell that this is the case just by looking at the type signature of `foldJson`, because of a